How Community Colleges Are Changing Remedial Education

-Carlos Santiago, Massachusetts state commissioner of higher education, joined the Department of Higher Education in 2013.
+Carlos Santiago, the Massachusetts state commissioner of higher education, joined the Department of Higher Education in 2013.
 When he joined the team, he reviewed data from the state’s remedial education programs.
 According to Santiago, about 12,000 students were placed into remediation after failing to pass the Accuplacer exam.

-According to College Board, Accuplacer is an integrative system of computer-adaptive assessments that has been designed to evaluate an individual student’s skills in the areas of reading, writing, and mathematics.
+According to the College Board, Accuplacer is an integrative system of computer-adaptive assessments that have been designed to evaluate an individual student’s skills in the areas of reading, writing, and mathematics.
 This exam has been used for 30 years to assess student preparedness for introductory-level credit-bearing college classes.
 In addition to answering questions about placement, the Accuplacer exam also makes diagnostic assessments to identify areas of strength and knowledge gaps in reading, writing, and mathematics.

 Santiago delved a little deeper into the program and was discovered to learn that of the 12,000 students placed in remediation, fewer than 2,000 had actually progressed to complete a credit-bearing course.
 This left Santiago wondering what had happened to those students and he was shocked to find that 80% of them had left school entirely.
 This meant that the program that was intended to serve as a skill-building resource for struggling students to help them succeed in higher education had actually become a barrier for them to complete their education.